Ed Sheeran Recalls How Courteney Cox Reacted When the "S&M Mask" He Ordered Ended Up on Her Bed - E! Online

 Ed Sheeran and Courteney Cox have made some memories for themselves that they might not want to keep photographs of inside the pockets of their ripped jeans.

-The 30-year-old "Photograph" vocalist was a guest on The Late Late Show on Monday, June 28, where host James Corden asked Ed about crashing with close friend Courteney whenever he visits Los Angeles.
+The 30-year-old "Photograph" vocalist was a guest on The Late Late Show on Monday, June 28, where host James Corden asked Ed about crashing with bestie Courteney whenever he visits Los Angeles.
 As Ed explained, ever since a mutual friend introduced him to Courteney, the Grammy winner has had fun ordering unexpected items to the Friends alum's abode.

 According to the "Bad Habits" performer, Courteney once proudly told him she could buy anything she wants from her Alexa device.
 This somehow led him to order what he referred to as "an S&M leather gimp mask," as one does.